-CHEM 221 ORGANIC CHEMISTRY I (4) Prerequisites: CHEM 111-112 with a grade of C- or better.
+CHEM 221 ORGANIC CHEMISTRY I (4) Prerequisites: A grade of C- or better in both CHEM 111 and 112.
 Three hours of lecture and three hours of lab.
 The fundamentals of organic chemistry are presented with an emphasis on the nomenclature, stereochemistry and reaction mechanisms that functional groups undergo.
 Specifically, the reactions of alkyl halides, alkenes and alkynes are reviewed.
 Laboratory techniques used to synthesize, purify, and analyze organic compounds are investigated.
 Spectroscopic and instrumental methods of analysis are also examined with a focus on IR spectroscopy.